MightyFinger77/MightyRTP/README.md

 # Set to "CUSTOM" to use pre-set teleport spots (use /rtp-set to add spots, must set spots for each enabled world)
 teleport-distance: 5000

-# Minimum distance from world center (0,0) (prevents teleporting too close to center)
+# Minimum distance from world center (0,0 or preset /rtp-center) (prevents teleporting too close to center)
 min-distance-from-spawn: 200

 # Cooldown settings.
 Users with mightyrtp.bypass ignore this feature.